GaN Is the Key to Unlocking Power Possibilities: Myths Dispelled!

 There’s Too Much Risk In Using GaN Power Semiconductors

-In data centers and consumer electronics, Gallium Nitride (GaN) power transistors play a central role in increasing business competitiveness by enabling the design of whole new classes of products and systems that are smaller, lighter, lower cost, and more efficient.
+- In data centers and consumer electronics, GaN power transistors play a central role in increasing business competitiveness by enabling the design of whole new classes of products and systems that are smaller, lighter, lower cost, and more efficient.

 GaN power semiconductors are fueling innovation in ways not thought possible before in diverse industries through the creation of new products and entire systems that impact both the immediate bottom line and long-term company competitiveness.